 People management is a broad topic that covers what it means to develop, organize, problem-solve for, and grow the employee side of the business.
-These skills range from being able to mediate a personality clash between team members to building an effective human resources system for a business.
+These skills range from being able to mediate a personality clash between team members to building an effective performance management strategy for a business.

 You have a management team because you don't expect employees to magically come up with and enforce company structure.
 Similarly, the idea behind people management is that you have managers because you also can't expect employees to manage their own development, processes, and people problems all on their own.

 You can build your people management skills by making small changes in your mindset and your perspective on problems.
-The tips that follow will help you think about tweaks you can make in your own process to be a more effective and successful manager.
+The management tips that follow will help you think about tweaks you can make in your own process to be a more effective and successful manager.

 We think of good listening as something that happens between the beginning and end of a conversation: being attentive, making eye contact, taking notes, and waiting for the other person to finish before you start to talk.
 And those are all parts of the listening skill set that you should practice.

 But good listening is essential to the management role, and it starts before you even sit down to talk to an employee.
 Keys to listening well include keeping an open mind and not jumping to conclusions before or during conversations, according to Dianne Schilling, an expert on emotional intelligence.